Xilinx/video-sdk/docs/include/ffmpeg/video_scaling.rst

     :align: center

 **IMPORTANT:** The frame rate and resolution of a given output should be smaller or equal than the rate of the previous output.
-Since the output of one scaling stage is passed as an input to the next, visual quality will be negatively affected if frame rate is increased after it has been lowered.
+Since the output of one scaling stage is passed as an input to the next, video quality will be negatively affected if frame rate is increased after it has been lowered.

+.. _using-the-multiscale-filter:

-Using the Alveo U30 Multiscale Filter
+Using the Xilinx Multiscale Filter
 ==========================================

 This section describes the FFmpeg syntax to configure the scaler, create ABR ladders and use the corresponding output streams.